gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

     gl.bufferData(gl.ARRAY_BUFFER, new Float32Array(positions), gl.STATIC_DRAW);

 And after we set which program to use we can set the value for the uniform we created.
-Use program is like `gl.bindBuffer` above in that it sets the current program.
+`gl.useProgram` is like `gl.bindBuffer` above in that it sets the current program.
 After that all the `gl.uniformXXX` functions set uniforms on the current program.

     gl.useProgram(program);